I've been thinking a lot about how some teams are designed to operate with uncertainty, but most are not.

 When the pandemic began shutting businesses down in 2020, we turned to our friends at the Mission Critical Teams Institute (this is my favorite podcast, btw) for advice about how to quickly adapt and change in response to a crisis.
 They outlined a series of conversations teams could use to navigate their way through that urgent situation.

-The return to work isn't a crisis.
+The return to in-person work isn't a crisis.
 There's no immediate threat nor government mandate dictating the next steps.

 The return to the workplace is an opportunity to reinvent and reimagine a better way!